MelvinQM/IOT-Personal/docs/uxd/concept_design.md

 2. Controller Design
     - **Specific**: The controller design must be non-violent and visually appealing to a broad demographic.
-    - **Measurable**: Conduct surveys with at least 5 potential users to get optinions on appeal and ensure it resonates with all ages.
+    - **Measurable**: Conduct surveys with at least 5 potential users to get opinions on appeal and ensure it resonates with all ages.
     - **Achievable**: There will be multiple iterations on concepts based on feedback within the 10 week development time.
     - **Relevant**: This is crucial for players across age groups.
     - **Time-bound**: Final design will be completed within 10 weeks.

-2. Ergonomic Comfort
+3. Ergonomic Comfort
     - **Specific**: The wireless controller should be easy to hold for both children and adults.
     - **Measurable**: User testing with a sample size of at least 5 individuals across different age groups to assess comfort levels on a 1-10 scale.
     - **Achievable**: Feedback will be collected and incorporated into the design in two iterations over a four-month period.
     - **Relevant**: Comfort is important for user satisfaction and prolonged playtime.
-    - **Time-bound**: Comfort assessments will be conducted within the initial 10 weeks of development.
+    - **Time-bound**: Assessments will be conducted within the initial 10 weeks of development.

 4. WiFi Connection Stability
     - **Specific**: The controller must maintain a stable Bluetooth connection to the display.